 The Alliance collaborative project, to establish capacity building for a research-rich education profession, will be completed soon.
 The two-stage collaboration of the ACDE, the Australian Association for Research in Education (AARE) and the Australian Teacher Education Association (ATEA) began with a series of workshops and roundtable discussions with 73 participants around Australia.
 Stage Two involved a survey, which generated 417 completed responses.
-Recommendations have been drafted and positive examples of systemic engagement in strengthening a research-rich profession are now being assembled.
-Project findings will be disseminated through webinars and symposia later in the year.
+The report can be downloaded here.

 Scoping Professional Teacher Experience

-Last year, the ACDE’s Network of Academic Directors of Professional Experience undertook the largest study on the status of Australian professional experience, with the aim of helping to identify issues and laying a path for their future resolution.
-In October, the report was submitted to the Department of Education and Training (DET) and findings were shared with the NADPE meeting and ACDE Deans’ Forum.
-DET’s feedback is currently being incorporated.
-The final report will go to all ACDE member institutions.
+In 2017, the ACDE’s Network of Academic Directors of Professional Experience undertook the largest study on the status of Australian professional experience, with the aim of helping to identify issues and laying a path for their future resolution.

 Australian Human Rights Commission Project

-ACDE is working on an AHRC project to scope human rights, cultural competency and anti-racism education in initial teacher education.
+ACDE worked on an AHRC project to scope human rights, cultural competency and anti-racism education in initial teacher education.
 The project, which aims to identify current ITE practices and gaps, will inform how the AHRC prepares ITE resources.